Manuel Liz

-Manuel Miguel Afonso Pedroso Liz Rodrigues (born 30 November 1989), is a Portuguese professional footballer who plays for Sintrense as a second striker.
+Manuel Miguel Afonso Pedroso Liz Rodrigues (born 30 November 1989) is a Portuguese professional footballer who plays as a right winger.

 Career

 Born in Lisbon, Liz is a youth graduate from S.C.U.
 Torreense, joining them in 1999 and staying there for nine seasons, debuting for the first team on 24 August 2008 in the third tier.

 After two seasons, he joined Sport União Sintrense in the fourth tier, racking up more than sixty league games in two seasons, sparking the interest of S.L.
 Benfica which signed him and teammate Nélson Semedo on 12 January 2012.